 A rancher raising bison in feedlot used this information to reduce his workload and increase the animals’ average daily gain by setting them up to mix their own diets.

 I used it to figure out a method for teaching cows to eat weeds.
 Since weeds are as good as alfalfa in nutritional value I knew that cows could eat them if I could just get them to try.
 I created a routine to get cows over their fear of new things which included giving them tasty treats in tubs.
 They learned from the good consequences of eating tasty treats to try everything I put in the tubs, so it was easy to get them to taste the weeds.
+Head over to this page for all the resources and links to information you need to get started teaching your livestock to eat weeds:

 One of the things I like best about Fred’s research is that it points out importance of asking questions, even when everyone else thinks the answer is obvious.
 Because he did this research we now have options and opportunities with our livestock that we never would have had otherwise.